rmelian/cloud-recipes/aws-s3-bucket-access/README.md

 ### The Architecture
 ![Diagram](serverless-python/assets/diagram.png)
-* An S3 bucket restrict access to a specific role
+* An S3 bucket restrict access to a specific role.
+Only Users/applications with that role will be able to access the bucket
 * A lambda function with the correct role assigned have access to the bucket information
 * A monkey(lambda function) with the wrong role can't access the bucket information